leafsphp/mvc-core/README.md

 MVC Core comes with:

 - Controllers
-- Api Controllers
-- Database & Models
+- Database & Model functionalities
-- Factories
-- Models
-- Schemas
 - Tons of MVC and module globals
+- Autoloading directory files

 Since you don't use this package on its own, the documentation is covered in the [Leaf MVC documentation](https://leafphp.dev/docs/mvc/).